John B. Sheridan

-John Brinsley Sheridan (January 22, 1870 – April 14, 1930) was an Irish American sportswriter.
+John Brinsley Sheridan (January 22, 1870 – April 14, 1930) was an Irish-born American sportswriter.

+Early life and emigration to the United States

 Born in County Meath, Ireland, Sheridan was the son of Richard and Rosetta (née O'Reilly) Sheridan.
 He came to the United States when he was 18 years old.

+Early life and emigration to the United States

 Sheridan was an accomplished sports journalist in St. Louis newspapers from 1888 through 1929, while his column for Sporting News "Back of Home Plate", published between 1917 and 1929, earned him national respect as a baseball writer.
 In addition, he wrote with authority about American football, boxing and golf, among other sports.

+Whistleblower and nervous breakdown

 By 1921 he was named chairman of the Missouri Committee on Public Utility Information.
 While on the committee he became a whistleblower about some dishonest and illegal activities in the department, and decided to submit his resignation.
 He soon suffered a nervous breakdown because of the affair and underwent medical care in sanitarium, but never recovered.